sxsw/rfm/README.md

 ## Installation

-Rfm depends on Nokogiri, which installs executables requiring C compilation.
+Rfm depends on Nokogiri gem, which installs executables requiring C compilation.
 Make sure you have a C compiler installed, ruby development headers, and Nokogiri's pre-requisite libxml2 & libxslt (or Xcode on OS X).
+For help installing [Nokogiri](http://nokogiri.org/), see their helpful [tutorial](http://nokogiri.org/tutorials/installing_nokogiri.html).
 Future versions of ginjo-rfm will offer alternative XML parsing options, hopefully making it easier to get up and running.

 Terminal: